aalamarre/aalamarre/README.md

 - 👋 Hi, I’m @aalamarre
-- 👀 I’m interested in Video Games and Music
+- 👀 I’m interested in Making Music and Retro Video Games
-- 🌱 I’m currently learning Python & Swift
+- 🌱 I’m currently learning Swift and I'm aiming to learn Python too
-- 💞️ I’m looking to collaborate on Game Boy Modding & Code Learning
+- 💞️ I’m looking to collaborate on Learning New Things and Create My Own Video Games
 - 📫 How to reach me contact@alamarre.com

 <!---